akebono03/ehp-proof-tracer/README.md

 MAX_ROUNDS
 ```

-`round_count` counts productive rounds.

-`max_rounds` is a safety bound, not a semantic termination proof.
+`max_rounds` is a safety bound, not semantic cycle detection.

+One round does not recursively consume conclusions created earlier in that
+same round as new premises for later rules.

 ---